craxidile/react-native-course/week01-20170914/fundametal-javascript-datatype-part01.md

   * Function

 ## 3. Truthy and Falsy
-Truthy values act like __true__ when they appear in boolean expressions.
+Truthy values represent the value __true__ when they appear in boolean expressions.

-Falsy values act like __false__ when they appear in boolean expressions.
+Falsy values represent the value __false__ when they appear in boolean expressions.

 **undefined** is falsy